Game Designers Remembered

 Early Apple programmer, then later ardent spam fighter, Jim Nitchals was 36 when he passed away from a severe brain hemorrhage in 1998.

+Jim learned quickly that he wanted to dedicate his life to computers and technology, even starting his business Cavalier Computer before graduating high school.
 As a game programmer, Jim was a welcome addition to the Apple and Macintosh fans.
 Most of his early games were fairly accurate reproductions of video games found in the arcades, something Apple users didn't have the luxury of playing on their machines.

 Thanks to Jim however, they got to play Asteroid Field on the Apple II, an excellent clone of Asteroids.
 After that, he programmed a Centipede-like game in 1981 called Bug Attack, two years before Atari ported their arcade hit over.